rstol/md-cv/index.md

 `2021/12 - 2022/02`
 **Stüürlade GmbH** Freelance Web-Developer

-> Design, development, and deployment of the website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), Node.js, and Tailwind.css.
+> Design, development, and deployment of the website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), GraphQL, Node.js, and Tailwind.css.

 `2019/05 - 2022`
 **Weingut Stoll** Web-Developer (Pro bono)

-> Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) as a React frontend that interacts with data from headless CMS and commerce (Shopify) APIs.
+> Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) as a React frontend that queries content with GraphQL from headless CMS and eCommerce (Shopify) APIs.
 > The goal was a fast and user-friendly shopping experience with a mobile-first design that is easy to customize and edit by non-technical content editors.
 The key achievement was a _website traffic increase of 78% in the first six months_.

 `2019/10 - 2021/01`